MirkoC/dontgogo/_posts/2015-11-03-Rokkuto-release-post.md

 For now Rokkuto has fairly limited usage opportunities.
 Everything shared via Rokkuto has a public link.
 That is the main disadvantage of Rokkuto, but it's also a feature.

 Next logical step would be adding private sharing.
 That would require some sort of authentication on the client side or Rokkuto.
+Rokkuto could have users and those users could share privately between each other.

+Other big potential for Rokkuto is that it can evolve in authorization service for all ours (my company) projects and applications.
+Same as Google has one login for all their products.

+It would significantly facilitate development of ours in house applications and possibly for other users from open source world.